dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-12/2023-12-15/readme.md

 ## Games

-* [**Almas Baim** shared a new proof-of-concept of the node inspector panel](https://twitter.com/AlmasBaim/status/1734865416697114945) (on the left) in FXGL, which allows editing various node properties: "This way each dialogue node in the main UI just captures the text associated with it and reduces visual clutter".
+* [**Almas Baim** shared a new proof-of-concept of the node inspector panel](https://twitter.com/AlmasBaim/status/1734865416697114945) in FXGL, which allows editing various node properties: "This way each dialogue node in the main UI just captures the text associated with it and reduces visual clutter".

 ## Podcast, Video, Books

-* In the [third part of the Foojay J-Fall Report Podcast](https://foojay.io/today/foojay-podcast-36/), **Gerrit Grunwald** and **Anthony Goubard** talk about desktop application development with Java.
+* In the [third part of the Foojay J-Fall Report Podcast](https://foojay.io/today/foojay-podcast-36/), [**Gerrit Grunwald**](https://www.jfx-central.com/people/g.grunwald) and [**Anthony Goubard**](https://twitter.com/Anthony_Goubard) talk about desktop application development with Java.

 ## Tutorials